“We must work together”: How UK migrant communities are rebuilding from the far-right riots, one month on

 “The riots made me feel unsafe and unwelcomed,” says Augusta Itua, who is chair of trustees at Hackney Migrant Centre.
 “I felt vulnerable and easily identifiable as a target because I wear my identity on my skin.”

-The 31-year-old child rights lawyer was born in Nigeria, moving first to Italy when he was eight to reunite with his mother and then later to the UK.
-He now works as a children’s rights lawyer, having undertaken his legal education in the UK.
+The 31-year-old child rights lawyer was born in Nigeria, moving first to Italy when she was eight to reunite with her mother and then later to the UK.
+She now works as a children’s rights lawyer, having undertaken his legal education in the UK.

-“Since arriving in the UK in 2012, I have worked, paid taxes, and studied, contributing tirelessly to advancing the rights of all children and young people,” he said.
+“Since arriving in the UK in 2012, I have worked, paid taxes, and studied, contributing tirelessly to advancing the rights of all children and young people,” she said.

 It was the tragic killing of three young girls in Southport that sparked the riots.
 Misinformation spread online galvanised far-right anger, as it was suggested that the suspect Axel Rudakubana, who was not initially named due to his age, was a Muslim and immigrant.